port-labs/port-codefresh-workflow-template/README.md

 # Installation and usage

-- Copy and commit the [portWorkflowTemplate.yml](./portWorkflowTemplate.yml) file to your Codefresh git source.
+- Copy and commit the [portWorkflowTemplate.yml](./portWorkflowTemplate.yml) file to your Codefresh git source;
-- Add the required service account, cluster role and role binding to your codefresh runtime namespace by using the command: `kubectl apply -f rbac.yml -n YOUR_NAMESPACE`
+- Add the required service account, cluster role and role binding to your codefresh runtime namespace by using the command: `kubectl apply -f rbac.yml -n YOUR_NAMESPACE`;
+- Add a secret to your cluster containing your `PORT_CLIENT_ID` and `PORT_CLIENT_SECRET` after encoding them in base64;
-- Use either the `entity-get` or `entity-upsert` template as shown in the [examples](./examples/)
+- Use either the `entity-get` or `entity-upsert` template as shown in the [examples](./examples/).

 # Available templates